Templater User Scripts Obsidian

 // ...

-Finally, let’s see how to use value processing to modify the value
+Finally, let’s see how to use value processing to modify the value property

-this, we need to add a process
+this, we need to add a process property.
+The process property must be a

-property as input and returns a string
+function that takes the value property as input and returns a string

-representing the modified value
+representing the modified value.

-element to reference the movie title, which in
+Suppose we want the summary element to reference the movie title, which in

 turn will be processed by a custom function to obtain the movie summary from an